k0retux/fuddly/docs/source/tutorial.rst

 .. note:: Also look at :ref:`useful-examples`

-.. todo:: Present the ModelWalker class
+.. todo:: Write the section on disruptors.
+Explain:
+	  - Data paths, syntactic & semantic criteria
+	  - primitive to search and modify within the graph
+	  - ModelWalker class
+	  - ...